andristarr/Fordragon/README.md

 #### Mock Client
 The Mock Client is a crude testing utility designed to simulate a game client for the Fordragon MMO backend.
 The mock client establishes a UDP connection to the server and periodically sends batches of (for now only) spawn packets.

+## Current TODO:
+ - Separate SEND and RECV protocol as packets will differ.
+ - Command containers should implement a trait that can be easily stored and iterated through.